You’ve heard you need to do something about safety – but what exactly?

+If you are ever involved in a health and safety investigation you will need to provide your safety documentation.
 Records don’t need to be War and Peace, but they do need to be enough to show what occurred.
 Checklists and sign-in sheets are an easy way to keep records.
 Inductions, training, consultation.

-Managing safety is an ongoing process.
+Managing farm safety is an ongoing process.

 Things don’t always go to plan, a bit like farming.
 And that’s OK.
 Be ready to come up with Plan B and get rolling with that as needed.
 You already do this on a daily basis in your operations, and safety is just part of that.